Senecio articulatus – The Candle Plant

-It bursts into life in the winter when water is available, small white flowers in winter are an added attraction to the interesting foliage.
+It bursts into life in the winter when water is available, small white to pink flowers in winter are an added attraction to the interesting foliage.

 Also known as the Candle plant it is rarely offered for sale in Australia, one that is popular amongst collectors.

 Senecio articulatus is best grown as a container plant, a free draining soil and part shade for this lovely little plant.